QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Virtual research environment (VRE) development and operations engineers: Support the creation of the new virtual lab by giving the core development team advice and changing the virtual research environment where necessary.

-#### Core development milestone
+#### Co-development milestone
-The milestone to reach during core development is a demonstration of a running the workflow in the virtual lab.
+The milestone to reach during co-development is a demonstration of a running the workflow in the virtual lab.

-### From core development to first use
+### From co-development to the validation phase
-To transition from core development to first use, a usability study should be done.
+To transition from co-development to the validation phase, a usability study should be done.
 The usability study should consider at least the following criteria:
 - Security
   -[ ] Personal tokens are not tracked by version control.